 All this generosity of time and hospitality was not carried out in a life of financial certainty; retirement reduced Cruickshank’s circumstances even further, but her attitude to lacking wealth always proved positive; witness the first verse of ‘Comfort in Puirtith’:

 An’ clasps her tae his banes,

 Will faither lean an’ lively thochts,

 Wi’ hunger-sharpit brains!

-Ill health eventually necessitated leaving her house for a room in Queensberry Lodge in the Canongate, where Cruickshank died on 2 March 1975.
-She was writing up until the end, leaving an unfinished poem – about a woman who cannot stop for death because she has so much to do.
+Ill health eventually necessitated Cruickshank’s leaving of the house for a room in Queensberry Lodge on the Canongate, where she died on 2 March 1975.
+She was still writing, leaving an unfinished poem about a woman who cannot stop for death because she has so much to do.

 Read the poems

 University of Stirling Library Special Collections: Helen Cruickshank Archive